betsystevens/100daysofcode/log.md

 # 100 Days Of Code - Log

+## Day 15, July 16, 2020
+- Looking throught bootstrap css code for carousel & slide
+- Noticed functions beginning with underscore
+- Underscore is used to denote private method or variable
+- Spent time understanding image optimization
+- Added carousel and carousel controls to book site

+## Day 14, July 15, 2020
+- Coursera Bootstrap4
+- Added a carousel to course site

 ## Day 13, July 14, 2020
 - Coursera Bootstrap4
   - Added tabbed navigation with classes: